falkTX/falkTX/README.md

 This is a list of projects I have worked on, either for a job or for fun and research, sometimes as a challenge too.

 If you are interested on hiring me for something similar to what you see here, please get in touch!
-You can reach me at [falktx@falktx.com](mailto:falktx@falktx.com), expect negotiable rates around 60eur/h.
+You can reach me at [falktx@falktx.com](mailto:falktx@falktx.com), expect negotiable rates around 60eur/h, half of that if doing it as an open-source project.
 Other details about my work can be found [in my CV](https://falktx.com/files/cv.pdf).

 If you are just browsing through and like what you see here, please know I have a [Patreon page](https://patreon.com/falktx) you can subscribe to. :)